joehahn/grid_walker/README.md

 the hazards W or P. This demo uses keras to build a two-hidden-layer net that are each composed of 36 neurons
 ![](figs/net.png)
-The build_model() function,
-https://github.com/joehahn/grid_walker/blob/master/grid_walker.py#L146#L161,
-is where keras + tensorflow are used to assemble that neural net model.
+For additional details see the build_model() function, https://github.com/joehahn/grid_walker/blob/master/grid_walker.py#L146#L161, which is where keras + tensorflow are used to assemble that neural net model.

 The model is then trained using epsilon-greedy Q-learning:
 ![](figs/train.png)